faddalibrahim/data-structures-cpp-java-python-js/array/README.md

    - grows by 50% of its size when it gets full size

 With Linkedlists, we don't have to know ahead of time how many items we need to add/remove.
 Linkedlists inherently grow and shrink dynamically.
 Nevertheless, they have their shortcomings as well.

+### Todo

+1. Add illustrations and gif to demonstrate operations
+2. Javadocs for dynamic array implementations
+3. Include some new methods -- insertAt, reverse, intersect, max
+4. Demonstrate use of in-build arrays in each language